Frequently asked questions

 • If you are afraid of dogs, have allergies to dogs, have an auto-immune disease, have cancer or going through cancer treatment, or have respiratory problems, please let the staff or your counselor know immediately.

-• Please treat the Therapy Dogs gently (e.g., no hitting; pulling tail, hair, ears; yelling or any other actions that may cause the dogs to become uncomfortable and/or jeopardizing their safety).
+• Please treat the Therapy Dogs gently (e.g., no hitting; pulling tail, hair, ears; yelling, or any other actions that may cause the dogs to become uncomfortable and/or jeopardizing their safety).

 • If at any time, our Therapy Dogs show signs of distress, irritation, or fear, then they will be removed from the situation by the on-duty handler.